Arm Processors with Mac Pro Level Performance Possible Today

 Gassée explains he was previously skeptical about the ability for Arm-based processors to achieve performance parity with current Intel offerings, but now says he was "wrong".
 Gassée points to a startup called Ampere Computing that offers high-power Arm-based processors that compete head-to-head with high-end Intel chips:

 Ampere top of the line chips consume less power, about 210 watts, than a competing Xeon CPU needing as much as 400 wats, for about the same amount of computing power — hence investors' interest in a device that could progressively supplant Intel products in tens of millions of servers around the world.
 Ampere shows us that the ARM architecture can yield the class of chips a Mac Pro would need.

-Apple, of course, designs their own custom ARM processors, but it seems at least one other company is pushing the limits of performance with the ARM architecture.
-Apple's custom processors have quickly ramped up in performance that is comparable to their recent Mac laptops powered by Intel processors.
+Apple, of course, designs its own custom Arm processors, but it seems at least one other company is pushing the limits of performance with the Arm architecture.
+Apple's custom processors have quickly ramped up to performance that is comparable to its recent Mac laptops powered by Intel processors.

-Serious rumors about Apple replacing Intel chips with ARM chips in their Macs started in 2018 with a detailed report from Bloomberg.
+Serious rumors about Apple replacing Intel chips with Arm chips in its Macs started in 2018 with a detailed report from Bloomberg.
 The most recent rumor has placed the transition at stating in early 2021.